-In a VCI-based architecture, all initiators must be indexed.
-Targets are identified by their assigned address space segment.
-However, for simplification purposes, we'll also give an index to the targets.
+In a VCI-based architecture, all initiators and targets must be indexed.
 Index space for targets is different from index space for initiators.

 - The target index is used by interconnects, that decode the VCI address MSB bits to get the target index. - The initiator index is used by the interconnect components to route the response packets.